Nariod/Tartocitron/README.md

 https://www.rust-lang.org/tools/install

 ## Meterpreter rc file
-All tests presented here have been performed with a meterpreter shellcode + handler.
+All tests presented here have been performed with a meterpreter shellcode + msf handler.
 The MSF rc file is shared in this repo.

 ## Credits
 * https://github.com/trickster0/OffensiveRust